All Episodes

 All right.

-In twenty fifteen, there was a warning.
+In 2015, there was a warning.

 This is Andrew Cuomo's third term.

-Bill de Blasio, I don't think is capable of much, period, so that's uh put him aside for a minute.
+Bill de Blasio, I don't think it's capable of much, period.

-That that same guy.
+That same guy.

-I only got three point eight billion, Chuck Schumer says it's more than 40 billion in this last bill that was passed.
+Chuck Schumer says it's more than 40 billion in this last bill that was passed.

-And I would argue being the number one, the epicenter of any pandemic possibility it's that will get out of control, it would be New York.
+And I would argue being the number one, the epicenter of any pandemic possibility that will get out of control, it would be New York.

 The number one target for terrorism in the United States is New York.

-And I think there is an especially compelling uh obligation if you're the governor or mayor to be prepared.
+And I think there is an especially compelling obligation if you're the governor or mayor to be prepared.

 He made a decision.